isaac-sim/IsaacLab/docs/source/how-to/save_camera_output.rst

    points_3d_world = transform_points(points_3d_cam, camera.data.pos_w, camera.data.quat_w_ros)

-Alternately, we can use the :meth:`omni.isaac.lab.sensors.camera.utils.create_pointcloud_from_depth` function to create a point cloud from the depth image and transform it to the world frame.
+Alternately, we can use the :meth:`isaaclab.sensors.camera.utils.create_pointcloud_from_depth` function to create a point cloud from the depth image and transform it to the world frame.

 .. literalinclude:: ../../../source/standalone/tutorials/04_sensors/run_usd_camera.py